Lew Hayman

 Lewis Edward Hayman (September 30, 1908 – June 28, 1984) was an American sports figure.
 He was one of the driving forces behind the Canadian Football League as coach, general manager, team president, and league president.
-As head coach, he was a five-time Grey Cup winner with three different teams.
+As head coach, he was a five-time Grey Cup winner with three different teams; he was the only person to win with three different teams until Don Matthews matched him in 1996 and eclipsed him in 2002.
 Hayman was a pioneer in bringing African Americans into the CFL, hiring one of professional football's first Black players, Herb Trawick, and coach Willie Wood.
 He was inducted into the Ontario Sports Hall of Fame in 2004.

 Early years

 Hayman was born to a Jewish family in New York City and grew up in Paterson, New Jersey.
 He attended high school at New York Military Academy and was a star basketball player at Syracuse University, where he was a three-year starter and named College Humor third team All-American in 1931.

 Moves to Canada

 After graduating from college, Hayman moved to Canada in 1932 to become assistant coach of the University of Toronto football team under Warren Stevens.
-He was soon also hired as an assistant to coach Buck McKenna with the Toronto Argonauts football team.
+He was also head coach of the university's men's basketball team from 1933 to 1935.
+He was also hired as an assistant to coach Buck McKenna with the Toronto Argonauts football team.
 When McKenna took ill during the 1932 season, Hayman became interim head coach.
 He was given the job outright for the 1933 season and, at the age of 25, guided the Argonauts to a Grey Cup championship.
 He followed that with back-to-back Grey Cup wins in 1937 and 1938.

 With World War II escalating, the major Canadian football leagues halted operations following the 1941 season and Hayman joined the Royal Canadian Air Force as a flying officer.
 He was made coach of Toronto's RCAF football team and led the Toronto RCAF Hurricanes to the 1942 Grey Cup championship.
 He was discharged after the war, having reached the rank of flight lieutenant.

 Hayman thought he had an agreement with the Argonauts to return as head coach when play resumed in 1945, but the deal fell through and Ted Morris was hired instead.
 That left Hayman with bitter feelings toward his former team—which admitted that they had misled him—and Hayman had to settle for a job as coach of the Toronto Indians football team.
 One of the members of the Indians was future CFL commissioner Jake Gaudaur, who had also played under Hayman in the RCAF.